 Thursday, April 25 to Sunday, April 28, Wilkesboro, N.C.

 Founded in 1988 in memory of Eddy Merle Watson, son of Doc Watson, MerleFest is considered a premier Americana music festival.
+This year the North Carolina Department of Natural & Cultural Resources will sponsor the Creekside Stage.
 Held on the campus of Wilkes Community College, the event serves as an annual homecoming for musicians and music fans.
 Every year, MerleFest curates a lineup of ‘traditional plus’ music, a unique mix of the traditional sounds of the Appalachian bluegrass and old-time music and country, blues, rock and Americana.
-Of special note for 2019, is a Come Hear North Carolina Musicians Stage sponsored by the North Carolina Department of Natural & Cultural Resources.

 Thursday, April 25 to Sunday, April 28, Durham, N.C.